hschmidt/EnvPane/README.md

-# EnvPane - An OS X preference pane for environment variables
+# EnvPane - An macOS preference pane for environment variables

 <img src="http://diaryproducts.net/files/EnvPane.png" style="float:left"/>
 EnvPane is a preference pane for Mac OS X (10.8 or newer) that lets you set